-Celexa is a prescription drug approved by the Food and Drug Administration (FDA) to treat depression.
+Celexa is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat depression.
 Celexa may be mildly effective at managing neuropathic pain.
-Celexa is also known by its drug name, Citalopram.
+Celexa is also known by its drug name, citalopram.

 Celexa is an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class.
 Celexa is believed to work by changing the balance of neurotransmitters in the brain.

 How do I take it?

 The FDA-approved label for Celexa lists common side effects including nausea, weakness, constipation, diarrhea, sexual dysfunction, fatigue, trouble sleeping, dry mouth, weight changes, and increased sweating or urination.

 Rare but serious side effects listed for Celexa include depression, suicidal thoughts or behavior, heart rhythm changes, low blood sodium, and serotonin syndrome.

 For more details about this treatment, visit:

 Celexa — RxList

 Pain, Pain, Go Away: Antidepressants and Pain Management – National Center for Biotechnology Information